velos/Endpoints/README.md

 The `Endpoint` static var defines how all the pieces defined in the `RequestType` go together.
 It's usually the last step, since it requires all the properties of `RequestType` in order to put them together.

-An `Endpoint` is generic type with the type parameter conforming to `RequestType`, or equivalently `Self` since the static var is defined as part of the `RequestType` protocol.
+An `Endpoint` is generic type with the type parameter conforming to `RequestType`, or equivalently `Self` since the static let is defined as part of the `RequestType` protocol.

 ## Examples